OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 	See PII Subject in in ISO/IEC 29100:2011

 * **Explicit Consent**
-	 referrs to explicit action taken by users which can be explicitly extended to an authoritative reference, scope, and sharing of personal information.
+	 refers to explicit action taken by users which can be explicitly extended to an authoritative reference, scope, and sharing of personal information.
 ((editors Notes on explicit)
 * Explicit consent is comprised of the fields that are linked directly to an authoritative reference to ; consent regulation, privacy principles, other consent standards, or industry best practices.
 For example: United Kingdom Privacy Laws are used as a conformance example for this specification.
 * Explicit is also used to specify the action that a user makes to provide un-anbiguous consent, in that the action is an explicit consent action in that a box was ticked, or an 'I agree' button pressed.
 * Explicit is also used in this specification for how purpose is explicitly specified,  each purpose, contains a set of data attributes, with an explicit consent preference, i.e.  a  single purpose with a single check box.
 * Explicit sharing this refers to stating that sharing of data for the above purpose categories takes place, the 3rd party it is taking place with, and the link to the contract in which the 3rd party has agreed to abide by this consent.
 * Explicit in this specification also refers to technical scopes, in that each scope is seperately defined  as to be explicit)

 * **Grantee**
 * (editors note: github issue for adding grantee/grantor as operational terms to refer to the two parties in the receipt) also referred to as the data subject for compliance conformance, the Grantee refers to the individual, or person acting on behalf of the grantor, who is provisioning consent.

 * **Grantor**
-	also referred to as the Data Controller for complaince conformance, the Grantor is referred to the parting that is requesting consent be granted.
+	also referred to as the Data Controller for compliance conformance, the Grantor is referred to the parting that is requesting consent be granted.

 * **Individual**
 	see PII Subject in ISO/IEC 29100:2011.